 Why do writers write?
-Because it isn't there."
+Because it Isn't there."
 Thomas Berger

-Our online classroom is a collaborative learning community.
+Our classroom is a collaborative learning community.
 We each bring to this classroom a unique and valuable set of life experiences.
 We can learn from one another and in the process discover who we are... who we are still becoming.
-In order for us to take advantage of this exciting opportunity to discover, learn, and evolve, we must create an environment in which we respect, celebrate, and support our differences.
+In order for us to take advantage of this exciting opportunity to discover, learn, and evolve, we must create an environment in which we respect, support, and celebrate our differences.